CGTN (TV channel): Foreign news anchors

-In addition to Chinese anchors, CGTN employs foreigners as news presenters, some of whom have extensive experience, such as Edwin Maher (a former newsreader and weatherman from the Australian Broadcasting Corporation), while others may be recent university graduates just embarking upon their careers.

 Former comptroller Jiang Heping defended the policy of putting foreigners on air, arguing that "we feel international on-air personalities boost the credibility of CGTN and befit its image as an international channel.
 In this regard, CGTN will not restrict the origin of its employees and choose to build its unique identity through its programming."

 Another prominent personality in CCTV-9's first decade was Mark Rowswell, otherwise known as Dashan.
 He hosted Travel in Chinese on CCTV News and has been honored for his work in promoting cancer awareness in China.

 On 18 September 2019, Nick Pollard, a veteran British TV executive, resigned from his post as consultant and advisor to CGTN, giving his reason for leaving as being CGTN's failure to comply with Ofcom's rules on impartiality in connection to its coverage of the 2019–20 Hong Kong protests.
 He had joined CGTN in December 2018.

 Detention of Cheng Lei

 In mid-August 2020, Cheng Lei, an Australian journalist who since 2012 worked for CGTN as an anchor for a business show, was detained by Chinese authorities and charged in February 2021 with sharing state secrets, with no further information being provided.
 Soon after Cheng was detained, two Australian journalists working in China fled the country after being questioned by authorities on national security grounds, leaving Australia's media without any journalists working in China for the first time in nearly 50 years.
-CGTN has deleted all reference to Cheng from its website and social media, and has not made any report or comment on Cheng's detention.